What is Uterine or Endometrial Cancer?

 How is uterine cancer treatment done?

 Uterine cancer is treated by one or a combination of treatments such as laparoscopic surgery, radiation therapy, chemotherapy, and hormone therapy.
-10-15% of patients may need adjuvant radiotherapy, and or radiotherapy with chemotherapy depends on tumor risk factors.
+10-15% of patients may need adjuvant radiotherapy, and or radiotherapy with chemotherapy depending on tumor risk factors.

 Surgery: It is the procedure in which the tumor and surrounding tissue are removed during an operation.